huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `eip_id` - (Optional, String, ForceNew) Specifies the ID of an *existing* EIP assigned to the instance.
   This parameter and `eip_type`, `bandwidth` are alternative.
 Changing this creates a new instance.

-* `user_data` - (Optional, String, ForceNew) Specifies the user data to be injected during the instance creation.
+* `user_data` - (Optional, String) Specifies the user data to be injected during the instance creation.
 Text and text files can be injected.
-Changing this creates a new instance.
+This value support unencrypted, also support base64 encrypted.

   -> **NOTE:** If the `user_data` field is specified for a Linux ECS that is created using an image with Cloud-Init installed, the `admin_pass` field becomes invalid.